 My Name Is Mike and I’m… Coffee Addict

 Probably the hardest part of landscape photography is to wake up early and go to take pictures.
 Especially in Scotland when you know it’s going to be windy and rainy almost every time.
 And there is nothing you can really do about it.
 You just have to live with that.
-However, the probability that the weather will be sunny is still higher than a chance you will eat something seasoned and tasty in a Scottish restaurant.
+However, the probability that the weather will be sunny is still higher than the chance you will eat something seasoned and tasty in a Scottish restaurant.
 And the fact is that I saw the Sun in Scotland about twice says a lot.
 Once on a postcard from L.A. and the second time here at Loch Lomond.
-So it really helps when you find a motivation and a good excuse that help you to go outside when the whole world (only in your mind) is against you.
+So it really helps when you find motivation and a good excuse that help you to go outside when the whole world (only in your mind) is against you.

 – TICKLE THE IMAGE TO GET A BETTER VIEW –